 Bacopa Leaf Powder

-Bacopa monnieri is perhaps the most popular nootropic on the market and is a reliable memory enhancer, especially in older adults.
+Bacopa monnieri is perhaps the most popular nootropic on the market and can be found in many products, like Force Factor Forebrain and Neuriva, and is a reliable memory enhancer, especially in older adults.
 Almost every brain supplement takes advantage of this ingredient and is almost required in modern brain enhancers.

 Algae Complex (19% DHA)